 As of September 30, 2019, we had cash and cash equivalents of \$78.7 million.
-We believe that the anticipated net proceeds from this offering, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital expenditure requirements through .
+We believe that the anticipated net proceeds from this offering, together with our existing cash and cash equivalents, plus the proceeds from the issuance of Series C preferred stock in November 2019, will enable us to fund our operating expenses and capital expenditure requirements into 2023.
 We have based this estimate on assumptions that may prove to be wrong, and we could exhaust our available capital resources sooner than we expect.
 See "-Liquidity and capital resources."
 Our future viability beyond that point is dependent on our ability to raise additional capital to finance our operations.